a7ul/blog/src/pages/docker-local-environment/index.md

 Go to : `dockerIcon -> preferences -> Advanced`

-Change the slider to give CPU > 3GB and RAM > 6GB
+Change the slider to give CPU > 3 cores and RAM > 6GB

 ### Low on space / messed up and want to restart everything from scratch ?